What to Do When the Campground Sewer Hookup Is Higher Than Your RV Outlet (Uphill Sewer Hose Fixes)

 - Secure cradle: The deep U-shaped channel holds the hose steady, preventing roll-offs.

-- Visibility & safety: Bright orange color reduces trip hazards and reminds you not to leave it behind.
+- Visibility & safety: Bright color reduces trip hazards and reminds you not to leave it behind.

 - Compact storage: Folds down into a carry bag, making it easy to stash in storage bays.